Peak Demand Management

 When?

-From December 1st to March 31st.
+From December 1, 2025 to March 31, 2026.

 10 to 20 periods between 6 AM – 9 AM and/or 4 PM – 8 PM

-Mondays through Fridays on extremely cold days (excludes December 24, 25, 26, and 31, January 1 and 2, as well as Good Friday and Easter Monday when they fall within the winter period)
+Mondays through Fridays on extremely cold days (excludes December 24, 25, 26, and 31, January 1 and 2, as well as Good Friday and Easter Monday when they fall within the winter period).

 How?

-List of buildings participating in Peak Demand Management program in 2023-2024.
+List of buildings participating in Peak Demand Management program in 2025-2026.

-239 Genome X X
+239 Genome Centre

-241 Life Sciences X
+241 Life Sciences Complex

-130 Macdonald Engineering X
+130 Macdonald Engineering Building

-131 McConnell Engineering X
+131 McConnell Engineering Building

 Safeguards

-There will be no change in animal labs, sequencer rooms, and other critical areas defined with building directors.
+• No change in animal labs, sequencer rooms, and other critical areas defined with building directors.

 With the participation of:

-Hydro Québec
+• Hydro Québec

-McGill Utilities & Energy Management
+• McGill Utilities & Energy Management

-McGill Building Operations
+• McGill Building Operations

-Building Directors
+• Building Directors

 Background information

 Québec’s power demand profile is atypical in that it peaks in the winter (as opposed to the summer for most North American jurisdictions) due to the high penetration of electrical heating on the market.
 During these events, Hydro Québec must purchase power at a hefty cost from neighbouring provinces and states.
-Further to being extremely expensive, electricity generated in other jurisdictions is much less clean than Québec’s energy mix.
+Further to being extremely expensive, electricity generated in other jurisdictions is much less clean that Québec’s energy mix.
 Building new electricity generation infrastructure (hydro dams or wind farms) isn’t in the interest of the province as such infrastructure would be grossly underutilized and would not be profitable on the long run.
 Demand-side management programs that call for end-users to reduce their demand are a much more effective and sustainable way to reduce the financial and environmental impacts of having to purchase power from other jurisdictions.

 Performance of previous years